Getting a mortgage with a default

 The default on your credit report will stay for 6 years from the first entry, even if it is entered again.
 After that, both entries should be removed.

-If a lender is willing to offer a mortgage, how much they offer will depend on your ability to repay.
+If a lender is willing to offer a mortgage with a default, how much they offer will depend on your ability to repay.
 A mortgage affordability assessment looks at your income versus your outgoings.

 If you have good credit, you can usually borrow up to five times your income.
 Lenders will always take your affordability into consideration.

-If you have bad credit, like defaults, and other financial commitments, you will probably be able to borrow less money.
+If you have defaults and other financial commitments, you will probably be able to borrow less money.
 You might also be expected to put down a bigger deposit.

 Often, it depends on when the default occurred and how much risk the lender thinks they are taking.